pratheesh1/react-app/README.md

 [Trail App prototype and wireframe.](https://www.figma.com/file/gC2LGUIuny82ik6EQOkCmP/Project-02)

-Documentation for UI/UX design, color palettes and font selection can be found in the prototype.
+Documentation for UI/UX design, color palettes and font selection can also be found in the prototype.

 ## 1.1 Features and Structure of Webpage

-The stucture and features of the web page can be found in the Figma file.
+The stucture and features of the web page are documented in the Figma file.

 # 2. Technologies used: